 Pat Tillman.
 He left his sport to join our armed forces after 9/11.
 He paid the ultimate sacrifice in an unfortunate friendly fire incident.
 Someone may be foaming at the mouth with anger.
 I am not knocking what he did.
 It’s honorable.
 It was inherently political.

 But yeah, I am sure politics and sports have only just become a thing.
 This did not just happen overnight.
-If you think it did, well goddamnit, you’re just a fucking doorknob aren’t you?
-Go back to licking wallpaper where the snozberries taste like snozberries.
+If you think it did, well, you certainly haven’t been paying attention.
+Go back to the world where the snozberries taste like snozberries.
 Or if you’re Favre, sending unsolicited dick pics and what not.